-A motion to ratify acts may be made by any Committee Chairman at any time and must receive a majority vote of the membership of the Senate.
+A motion to ratify acts may be made by the President, or his designee, at any time and must receive a majority vote of the membership of the Senate.

-Whenever a member who has been recognized and properly holds the floor makes a motion relating to any business, matter or other question before the Senate, such motion shall require a majority vote of those present and voting unless otherwise provided.
+Whenever a member who has been recognized and properly holds the floor makes a motion relating to any business, matter, or other question before the Senate, such motion shall require a majority vote of those present and voting unless otherwise provided.
 If a request is made to repeat or restate any such motion, it shall only be repeated or restated by the member originally making the motion.